 Cosmetic Dentistry for Every Age

-Lava™ Crowns & Bridges are one one of the most aesthetic and tested all-ceramic crowns available today.
+Lava™ White Crowns on teeth & Bridges are one of the most aesthetic and tested all-ceramic crowns available today.
 Lava restorations offer excellent long-term stability with little degradation over time.
 The tooth is prepared in the traditional way chair-side.
 Then a silicone impression is sent to the laboratory who fabricate the crown.
 The final Lava restoration has excellent fit, lifelike translucency and long-term durability.
-LAVA crowns can be used for most anterior and posterior single-unit crowns, bridges, inlay bridges and implants.
+LAVA white crowns on teeth can be used for most anterior and posterior single-unit crowns, bridges, inlay bridges and implants.

 Teeth Whitening (or teeth bleaching) is by far and away the single most effective and economic way to improve all your teeth in one fail swoop with the minimal trauma to the teeth.
 Of all our dental cosmetics procedures, it is quick, relatively painless and for most, an extremely effective tool in bringing the best out of your own natural dentition.
 We recommend home whitening for fourteen consecutive nights.
 It’s this gentle long-term bleaching that gets the best and most predictable results time and time again.